Manage your hybrid workforce by defining who has access to book desks and when in one office or all offices with the Access management console.

 - Default admin and/or owner role with edit permissions.
 These roles can manage the Access page, including the Daily Roster.

-- [Teams plans] Custom roles with the Access permission with editability.
+- [Teams plans] Custom roles with Access permission with editability.
 Users with this role can create and modify user access.

 - Admins can configure access by creating "allow"/"disallow" lists that manage who’s able to book desks within one or all office locations.
 Admins can optionally add schedules, which support options like rotational schedules or shifts for employees and/or teams.